PADCEV EJFV- enfortumab vedotin injection, powder, lyophilized, for solution

 The major efficacy outcome measures were overall survival (OS) and progression-free survival (PFS) as assessed by blinded independent central review (BICR) according to Response Evaluation Criteria in Solid Tumors (RECIST) v1.1.
 Additional efficacy outcome measures included objective response rate (ORR) as assessed by BICR.

-The trial demonstrated statistically significant improvements in OS, PFS, and ORR for patients randomized to PADCEV in combination with pembrolizumab as compared to platinum-based chemotherapy.
+The trial demonstrated statistically significant improvements in OS, PFS, and ORR for patients randomized to PADCEV in combination with intravenous pembrolizumab as compared to platinum-based chemotherapy.
 Efficacy results were consistent across all stratified patient subgroups.
-Table 14 and Figures 2-3 summarize the efficacy results for EV-302.
+Table 19 and Figures 4-5 summarize the efficacy results for EV-302.

 n=444 |